gidden/resource_exchange/README.rst

 category.
 In the current formulation, capacity restrictions must be linear functions of the demand, but may depend on specific qualities of the demand (e.g. uranium enrichment and SWUs), because these are static at solution time and can thus be evaluated and modeled as a constant.
+Furthermore, a producer can provide more than one such capacity restriction.
+For example, an enriched uranium provider could have capacities related to both SWU and natural uranium reserves.
 This posting is termed a "response for requests for bids" and effectively defines the possible arcs between consumers and producers.
-It should be noted that arcs can transend commodities, i.e., this is a multi-commodity problem.
+It should be noted that consumers can request different commodities to meet the same demand, i.e., this is a multi-commodity problem.

 The third step is for consumers and their managers to assign a preference score to each bid.
 In our system, managers are institutions and regions, where each is